The Root of Non-Writing

 There’s a big difference between not settling and not starting.

 The best ideas and creative works love to build on their previous iterations far more than they love to spring out of nowhere (unless that nowhere is the shower).
 Therefore it’s often when I am going back over my first or second or third drafts that I actually come up with the magical or clever turn of phrase I was so hoping would pop out the first time around.
 It was there all along, just not bubbling on the surface.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.